NAIST-SE/study-of-microsofts-github-acquisition/acknowledgement.md

 <link rel="stylesheet" href="{{ "/assets/css/table.css" | absolute_url }}">

 <h1>Acknowledgement</h1>
-<p>First, I\we would like to express my sincere gratitude to every projects that let us register to your member and publish this survey.
-Finally, we must express my very profound gratitude to all of our participant for interesting my work and applying this survey.</p>
+<p>	 First, we would like to express our sincere gratitude to every projects that let us register to your member and publish this survey.
+Finally, we must express our very profound gratitude to all of our participant for interesting my work and applying this survey.</p>
 <br>
 <div id="content">
   <h2>Forums</h2>